naussika/pokemonautomation.github.io/docs/Programs/NintendoSwitch/Switch2Notes.md

 # Nintendo Switch 2 Support

-Nintendo launched the Switch 2 in June 2025 and it completely turned this project upside down.
+Nintendo launched the Switch 2 in June 2025 and broke nearly everything.
+As of August 2025, almost everything is fixed.
-Nevertheless, we are in the process of fixing the project to work on Switch 2.

-In the meantime, here are some notes regarding Switch 2 automation that will differ from Switch 1.
+Here are some notes regarding Switch 2 automation that will differ from Switch 1.

 ## General Setup Requirements